 reason the Bible calls it the last days.
 The Millennial age of Christ will be

-power, and it will be a thousand-year reign of peace.
+a time when Jesus reigns on the earth, and it will be a thousand-years of peace.
 There won’t be war

-during his lifetime, for there was hardly a time when man was not at war.
+after war as it is now, for there was hardly a time when man was not at war.

 Jesus will demonstrate what the Church could have done if it had simply obeyed